 Welcome to the Moccasin Family!
 To help us achieve our mission and maintain a safe and positive learning environment, please take the time to review our school expectations, policies, and general information contained in this handbook.
 If you have questions or concerns, please don't hesitate to call the school office, 269-695-8408.
 Thank you for being a part of our Moccasin family.
-We hope it's your best year ever.
+We hope you have a positive school year.